headwirecom/aem-ide-tooling-4-intellij/Readme.md

 ### AEM Tooling for IntelliJ IDE Plugin

+#### Updates:

+**0.5-BETA-2** is available which now tries to perform a Maven build for OSGi Modules during the deployment.
+This feature can be switched off (on is the default) in the Server Connection Configuration of the Plugin.
+If the Edit Button is disabled make sure you stop the connection first.

+**Attention**: There is a little problem with IntelliJ where the first Maven build from the AEM Plugin will fail.
+There is an Alert that pops up and it will suggest that you try once more.
+During the initial tests that did solve the issue.

 #### Introduction

 This projects creates an IntelliJ IDE plugin for version 14 and up providing the same features as the Eclipse AEM